 Streams of blood and rivers of tears,

-Our ancient great misfortune
+Our old, great misfortune

-Do you hear mothers wailing,
+Do you hear the mothers wailing,

-Corpses lie in the streets here,
+The dead lie in the streets,

-Great and awful is our need.
+Great and terrible is the need,

-Our had is feeble to fight, our pain — great and heavy.
+Our hand is feeble to fight,

-Come then, with comfort and love, you, good, warm Jewish heart!
+Come on, you, with comfort and love,

 Shtromen blut un taykhn trern